stetson06/stetson06.github.io/_posts/2021-11-30-document-alignment-nlp.md

 <br>
 # Growth & Next Steps

 Consulting current LLMs may prove fruitful in shedding light on more efficient ways to conduct this project using Sentence Transformers (the current "cutting-edge" technique).
-Advancements in Generative AI promise to provide even more advanced techniques to gauge semantic alignment in the coming years - perhaps with more processing power, there will be more "depth" to the "deep learning" in terms of increased # of parameters involved for better model training or even a paradigm shift that a brilliant programmer will devise that will shift the landscape on what is considered the "best" or new "cutting-edge" methodology.
+Advancements in Generative AI promise to provide even more advanced techniques to gauge semantic alignment in the coming years - perhaps with more processing power, there will be more "depth" to the "deep learning" in terms of increased # of trainable parameters and/or neural network layers involved for better model training or even a paradigm shift that a brilliant programmer will devise that will shift the landscape on what is considered the "best" or new "cutting-edge" methodology.
 So let's be on the lookout for this - the future is bright!

 ___